-By Lemma 3, the nodes running devices Cand A in scenario $\mathscr{G}k$ have behaviors identical to $E_c$ and $E_a$ through time $k\delta$ .
-Since nodes cand a in G have chosen output 0 by this time, so have the corresponding nodes in $\mathscr{G}k$ , a contradiction.
+By Lemma 3, the nodes running devices C and A in scenario S_k have behaviors identical to E_c and E_a through time $k\delta \ge t'$.
+Since nodes c and a in G have chosen output 0 by this time, so have the corresponding nodes in S_k , a contradiction.

-The general case of $|G| \leq 3m$ and the connectivity bound follow as for Byzantine agreement. $\Box$
+The general case of $|G| \leq 3f$ and the connectivity bound follow as for Byzantine agreement.

-There are strong similarities between this argument and a proof by Angluin, concerning leader elections in rings and arbitrarily long lines of processors [1].
+There are strong similarities between this argument and a proof by Angluin, concerning leader elections in rings and arbitrarily long lines of processors [A].
 Both results depend crucially on the existence of a lower bound on the rate of information flow.
-Under this assumption, devices in different communication networks can be shown to see the same local behavior for some fixed time.
+Under this assumption, devices in different communication networks can be shown to observe the same local behavior for some fixed time.